lukejagodzinski/meteor-astronomy-docs/docs/pop.md

 **Popping from nested fields**

-Popping values from nested fields follow the same rules as previously described functions.
+Popping values from nested fields follows the same rules as functions previously described.
 We use the "." notation to access nested fields.
-Let's take a look at the example.
+Let's take a look at an example:

 ```js
 user.pop('nested.field', 1);